aguilar-gomez/haenyeo/README.md

   - Plotting of scan and selection of SNPs

 **6. Genetic association**
-  - Test particular SNPs using *gemma*
+  - Test particular SNPs using *PLINK*

 **7. Divergence time and Population Size**
   - Use *RELATE* that uses Ancestral Recombination Graphs